 Discussion

-The current report breaks terrain in the tracking of elastic kinematics in animals; it uses unsupervised and supervised computer vision methods, focusing on demi-circular soft-tissue structures.
-In our main use case we focused on the laryngeal air sacs in the Siamang (Symphalangus syndactylus).
-We thereby also provide a data archive of 7+ hours of Siamang singing with closeup video-data ideal for the study of articulatory and air sac states, with multi-source audio data ideal for acoustic analyses.
-Sharing of data in primatology is relatively rare, and we are convinced that this open dataset will prove valuable for future researchers and is easy to use.
-All data is already tracked with our DLC+ pipeline.
-DLC+ was the bestmethod as assessed with ground truth data.
-Our toolkit does however provide both unsupervised (Hough transform) and supervised computer vision tools (DLC+) to track elastic circular biological structures.
-Finally, we provide a kinematic-acoustic analysis of air sac inflation and its relation to acoustics of calls, summarized below.
-Together this report breaks new terrain to solicit research that incorporates a more complete morphometric analysis of animal behavior, which involves bones, but also elastic and expandable soft-tissue.
+The current report breaks terrain in tracking elastic kinematics in animals; it uses unsupervised and supervised computer vision methods to detect semi-circular soft-tissue structures.
+In our main use case, we focused on the laryngeal air sacs in the siamang (Symphalangus syndactylus).
+We thereby also provide a data archive of 7+ hours of siamang singing with closeup video data with multi-source audio, ideal for the study of articulatory, acoustic, and air sac states.
+Data sharing in primatology is rare, and we are confident that this openly accessible dataset will be of significant utility to forthcoming researchers due to its user-friendly nature.
+Our DLC+ pipeline has already tracked all data.
+DLC+ was the best method as assessed with ground truth data.
+However, our toolkit provides both unsupervised (Hough Transform) and supervised computer vision tools (DLC+) to track elastic circular biological structures.
+Finally, summarized below, we provided a kinematic-acoustic analysis of air sac inflation and its relation to the acoustics of calls.
+Together, this report breaks new terrain that we hope will invite further research incorporating a complete morphometric analysis of animal behavior involving bones, elastic and expandable soft tissue.

-Our kinematic-acoustic analyses of air sac dynamics in Siamang singing confirmed that the lower frequencies are modulated while the higher frequencies are attenuated, captured by a lower spectral centroid.
-We find this for adult boom calls and barks following booms in the female boom-bark sequences that occur at early phases of the so-called “great call”.
-We also see an increased amplitude of the boom calls for higher inflated air sacs.
-These findings obtained from dynamic real-world data align with modeling research where air sacs were initialized at different air sac volumes (31).
-We further obtain that adults and younger Siamang individuals show different relationships between air sac inflation and the different acoustic parameters assessed, indicating a role of ontogeny.
-This is not surprising, as physiologically the cavities of smaller air sacs will have different resonant properties due to morphological differences.
-Furthermore, we observed other interesting patterns in acoustics and air sac inflation, where for example boom f0 increases with air sac inflation.
-The current exploratory analyses thus shows that with the current toolkit in hand, new ground can be broken to understand the role of laryngeal air sacs in primate communication.
+Our kinematic-acoustic analyses of air sac dynamics in siamang singing confirmed that the lower frequencies are modulated while the higher frequencies are attenuated, captured by a lower spectral centroid.
+We find this for adult boom calls and barks following booms in the female boom-bark sequences that occur at the early phases of the so-called “great call”.
+We also observed an increased amplitude of the boom calls for higher inflated air sacs.
+This finding requires further scrutiny as all gibbons sing loudly, but only siamang have large laryngeal air sacs.
+Further study is required to understand the many possible factors (e.g., see (30,53)) that shape the gibbon’s capacity to sing loudly.
+These findings obtained from dynamic real-world data align with modeling research where air sacs were initialized at different air sac volumes (32).
+We further obtain that adults and younger siamang individuals show different relationships between air sac inflation and the assessed acoustic parameters.
+This developmental effect may have indicated a role of ontogeny.
+This is not surprising as a physiological explanation: the cavities of smaller air sacs will have different resonant properties due to morphological differences.
+Furthermore, we observed other exciting patterns in acoustics and air sac inflation, where, for example, boom f0 increases with air sac inflation.
+With its small sample size, the current exploratory analysis has only limited explanatory strength but already shows promising paths to further study air sacs, especially in the siamang.